harshita2234/Potato-Prices-Prediction/README.md

 # Potato-Prices-Prediction
-Project aims to forecast potato prices in India using LSTM, KNN, and Random Forest Regression, integrating historical data on prices, regional stats, and rainfall patterns.
-Targeting agricultural stakeholders for informed decision-making.
+This project aims to assess the effectiveness of LSTM, KNN, and a pre-trained Random Forest regressor in forecasting potato prices in India.
+Leveraging historical datasets on potato prices, regional statistics, and rainfall patterns, the models will predict future price trends.
+By integrating temporal sequences, regional disparities, and environmental factors, the study seeks to provide stakeholders in the agricultural sector with reliable insights for informed decision-making.
+Ultimately, the project aims to enhance understanding of market trends and facilitate more strategic economic decisions in the volatile agriculture market.